Harrison1/unrealcpp-com/src/pages/blog/2017-11-24-add-component.md

   - component
   - billboard
 uev: 4.18.1
-date: 2017-11-24T23:28:08.852Z
+date: 2017-11-24T23:30:08.852Z
 description: >-
-  Logging out commands is helpful to debug a game.
-UE4 offers a variety of ways to log out messages.
-Let's go through a few types of ways of logging out commands.
+  In this tutorial we are going to programatically add a Billboard Component to our actor.
 ---
 **Github Link: [https://github.com/Harrison1/unrealcpp/tree/master/AddBillboardComp](https://github.com/Harrison1/unrealcpp/tree/master/AddBillboardComp)**